abhishekK2310/spam-mail-prediction/README.md

 ## Model 🤖

-The project uses a **Multinomial Naive Bayes** model, which is a probabilistic classifier that is well-suited for text classification tasks.
+The project uses a **Logistic Regression** model, which is a binary classifier that is well-suited for text classification tasks.
 The model is trained on a dataset of labeled emails to learn the patterns that distinguish spam from non-spam emails.

 ---